Zelinsky-Kummant gas mask: History

+The world's first negative pressure air-purifying respirator for protection against gases and vapours was probably developed by Scottish scientist John Stenhouse, and the invention was then used in limited quantities in some British factories from the mid-19th century.

 Early protection from chemical weapons were "wet masks," which were bandages soaked in a solution of hyposulfite, sodium phenolate, methenamine, etc. They functioned based on the chemical binding of toxic substances and were widely used on the fronts of World War I. However, in addition to the obvious difficulties with use in combat conditions, they only helped against a narrow range of gases (of which several dozen were already in use by 1915).
 Therefore, chemists searched for nonspecific adsorbents with the greatest absorption capacity.
 The Germans used diatomaceous earth with pumice, while specialists from the Mining Institute used a mixture of slaked lime and caustic soda lime.
 After numerous experiments, Nikolay Zelinsky suggested activated birch or linden charcoal.

-By summer of 1916, several hundred thousand soldiers were fumigated, and in total the army received 5,030,660 gas masks.
+The total number of gas masks of this model received by the army during World War I was 11,185,750.
+The use of gas masks and the training of soldiers reduced their losses in gas attacks (1916 - 20%, in 1917 - about 0.5%).
+By summer of 1916, several hundred thousand soldiers were "fit tested", and in total the army received 5,030,660 gas masks.

 Since spring 1917, gas masks were no longer issued to combat units.
 Troops continued to suffer significant losses from chemical weapons: units on the front line received gas masks without a supply, and fresh reinforcements to the unit were not provided with RPE.

+The acute shortage of gas masks meant that, despite its serious shortcomings, this model continued to be used in the Soviet army until the late 1920s.